+ Expand All

 He has a master’s degree in sports health care from the Arizona School of Health Sciences, a division of A.T.
 Still University.
 Prior to that, Kevin received his bachelor’s degree in sports medicine/athletic training from Missouri State University.
 He has additional certifications as a corrective exercise specialist and a certified strength and conditioning specialist.
 His approach to client care includes static and functional postural assessment, thorough orthopedic evaluation techniques, the Graston Technique, muscle energy techniques, mobilizations, PNF, corrective exercise, custom foot orthotics, Kinesio taping and other corrective taping techniques.
 Kevin brings his years of experience with elite athletes in the athletic training room to patients in our sports medicine practice.
 He has a progressive approach to sports medicine and provides elite level one-on-one care for each client.

-Kevin came to UC San Diego Health System in 2013 from UC San Diego Athletics where he was the head athletic trainer for seven years and the assistant athletic trainer for four years prior to that.
+Kevin came to UC San Diego Health in 2013 from UC San Diego Athletics where he was the head athletic trainer for seven years and the assistant athletic trainer for four years prior to that.
 Kevin was also an athletic trainer at the ARCO Olympic Training Center from 2001 - 2002, where he worked with Olympic-level athletes in soccer, archery, bobsled, canoe, cycling, field hockey, kayak, rowing, rugby, softball, track and field and triathlon.
 He has also worked with the San Francisco 49ers and San Francisco Giants.